-Ah the fun of international travel – spending countless hours on airplanes, in security lines, jumping through hoops to get your destination – and then, when that’s all done, having to wait in a super long immigration line just to enter the country!
+Ah the fun of international travel – spending countless hours on airplanes, in security lines, jumping through hoops to get your destination – and then, when that’s all done, having to wait in a super long immigration line at border control just to enter the country!

 With the extensive travel my job as a pilot requires, every minute wasted waiting for customs is time away from family, friends, and fun.
 So I’ve studied the customs process to try and streamline this pretty big part of my life.